ergflow/ergflow-android/README.md

 * Try to keep your stroke rate in the low 20s to help with accuracy.
 * You can row for as long as you want but it only takes a couple of minutes to have enough strokes to detect faults in technique.
-* To generate the report, tap the three dots and select "Generate Report".
-* The report will only show images for the first 10 faults detected for each category,
+* The report will show images for the first 10 faults detected for each category,
 * If you want to reset your session while on the erg you can raise your camera facing hand above your head for a few seconds to reset.

 ### Troubleshooting